Topological data analysis on noisy quantum computers: Conclusions

-In this supplementary material we present numerous details related to {NISQ-TDA}, including background information, fleshed out details related to the novel ideas in the proposed algorithm, theoretical analyses and proofs, and additional numerical simulation results.
-The theoretical results presented here improve on the results that appeared in our previous version~\cite{ubaru2021quantum}.
+Here in the appendix, we present numerous details related to {NISQ-TDA}, including background information, fleshed out details related to the novel ideas in the proposed algorithm, theoretical analyses and proofs, and additional numerical simulation results.